 As a general rule, Colorado blue spruce do not require pruning to keep their natural, attractive shape, and the tree's slow growth makes it largely intolerant of heavy pruning.
 Sometimes, however, they may need light pruning to clean up the shape or trim out a broken branch.

 The best time to do this kind of light trimming is during the tree's dormant period in winter.
 Late winter is best.
 Use sharp, sterile shears to complete the cuts.
 Wear gloves when pruning to protect your hands from the fairly sharp mature needles.

-The densely-foliated blue spruce often develops dead areas within the tree's canopy.
+The foliage of the blue spruce is so dense that the tree can develop dead areas within the tree's canopy.
 These dead areas occur when the heavy foliage begins to block the air and sunlight that flows through the tree.

 The blue spruce requires full sun and will not thrive in shade.
 To promote healthy cell development throughout the tree's canopy, canopy thinning is sometimes recommended.
 It is advisable to use sharp, sterile pruning shears to thin the canopy and the interior branches.
 Act only during the tree's dormancy.